This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 - What is Spring Data JPA?

-- How to create a simple JPA project using Spring Boot Data JPA Starter?
+- How to create a simple JPA project using the Spring Boot Data JPA Starter

 What is Object Relational Impedance Mismatch?

-Java is an object-oriented programming language.
-In Java, all data is stored in objects.
+Java is an object-oriented programming language, where all data is represented and managed through objects.

-The way we design objects is different from the way relational databases are designed.
-This results in an impedance mismatch.
+However, the way we design objects in Java is very different from how relational databases are structured, leading to what is known as an impedance mismatch.

-- Object-oriented programming consists of concepts like encapsulation, inheritance, interfaces, and polymorphism.
+- Object-oriented programming uses concepts like encapsulation, inheritance, interfaces, and polymorphism.

-Let’s consider a simple example: Employees and Tasks.
+Let’s take a simple example involving Employees and Tasks.

 public class Task {